DPBandA/job-management-tracking-system/doc/Development/JMTS Core.md

   and "this month" as search parameters.
 - Redesign the module access and privilege feature to allow finer level access to a module/submodule and features.
 - Use the technique use to detect opened jobs to detect when a use is logged on.
 See if this can be used to automatically notify a user and log them off.
+- For job dialog show the busy wait and hide it "in the dialog return method.